bentoml/BentoML/docs/source/concepts.rst

 <https://github.com/bentoml/BentoML/issues>`_ are highly appreciated if you experience
 problems when using the :code:`infer_pip_packages=True` option.

-Specifying dependencies explicitly is recommended for improving reliability in the production environment.
-PyPI packages can be manually specified using either the :code:`pip_packages` option or the :code:`requirements_txt_file` option.
+Specifying **both direct and transitive** dependencies explicitly with **pinned versions** is recommended for improving reliability in the production environment.
+Transitive dependencies and versions can be resolved with utility like `pip-compile <https://github.com/jazzband/pip-tools>`_.
+PyPI packages can be specified using either the :code:`pip_packages` option or the :code:`requirements_txt_file` option.

 .. code-block:: python
   :caption: Specifying PyPI packages through the `pip_packages` option

   @bentoml.env(
     pip_packages=[
-      'scikit-learn',
+      'scikit-learn==0.24.1',
       'pandas @https://github.com/pypa/pip/archive/1.3.1.zip',
     ]
   )